Black Emanuelle 2 (1976)

 Visuals Original Aspect Ratio - 1.85:1 anamorphic widescreen.
 Colour.

-Audio English audio, generally good.
+Audio English mono, generally good.

 Subtitles None.